sanosay/snippets/Regular Expressions/README.md

 ============
 ## Synopsis

-Contains common Regular Expression patterns
+Contains common Regular Expression patterns.

 More will be added soon.

 ## License